 What are alternatives to cash advance apps?

-Cash advance apps are a great asset for gig drivers who might have inconsistent earnings, and they come in handy when unexpected expenses pop up.
+Cash advance apps are a great asset for gig drivers who might have inconsistent earnings, and they come in handy when unexpected expenses occur.

 Alternatively, look into a checking account and debit card with overdraft coverage, consider a credit-builder credit card for improving your score and work on building up an emergency fund in your savings account.